 - safes money and time for not having to go to the gym, as it is quite heavy :-)

 Those two adapter rings (front and back) are made by Rafcamera.com based on my design.
-Front one has three hex nut setscrews which hold the lens in place and allows to adjust infinity focus (if the lens has enough back focal length) Rafcamera offers several camera adapter rings for the rear, incl.
-Nikon-F, Sony-E, m4/3, Hasselblad, Mamiya 645 etc. Orders may be done directly through their site Rafcamera.com or through amazon.com (I have no connections with Rafcamera except that I'm a happy customer...)
+Front one has three hex nut setscrews which hold the lens in place and allows to adjust infinity focus (if the lens has enough back focal length).
+Rafcamera offers several camera adapter rings for the rear, incl.
+Nikon-F, Nikon-Z soon, Sony-E, m4/3, Hasselblad, Mamiya 645 etc. Orders may be done directly through their site Rafcamera.com or through amazon.com or ebay.com (I have no affiliation with Rafcamera except that I'm a happy customer...).
 That M65 helicoid is made in China and may be found on ebay.

 I have written about using such helicoids previously HERE